 Subsequent to initial recognition, financial assets at amortised cost are measured using the EIR method.
 Gains and losses are recognised in the Income Statement when an asset is derecognised or impaired, as well as through the amortisation process.
-The Company's financial assets at amortised cost consist of a loan receivable.
+The Company's financial assets at amortised cost consist of a loan owed by the Company's immediate parent.